alshdavid-labs/portfolio/README.md

 The core component of the Marshall Installs service surrounds the administration of "bookings".

-Bookings represent jobs that are queued for completion and hold information about the job including the customer details, references, and status updates associated with that booking.
+Bookings represent jobs that are queued for completion and hold information about the job including the customer details, references and status updates associated with that booking.

-A booking's status is derived by the status assigned in its last status update which can either be assigned manually or automatically depending.
+A booking's status is derived from the status assigned in its last status update.
+Status updates can either be assigned manually or automatically.

-Using WebSockets, bookings are updated across all clients in real time.
+Bookings are updated across all clients in real time, this is achieved by pushing events to clients using WebSockets.

 <br>
 <p align="center"><img src="img/marshall-booking.gif"  width="700px"/></p>